 A database is needed, but not really in the ‘Big Data’ sense, so you can just go with the free MySQL [you do need to sign the “Clear DB” Terms]:

 Within a few minutes, it’ all set up:

 After logging into Azure, you can see the multitude of offerings from Azure … It offers a nice dashboard, where all sorts of functions can be observed, tweaked and monitored:

 Eventually you get to the actual WordPress interface.
-So WordPress runs right on top of the hosted Azure web site – it’s a Content Management System (CMS).
-It is the most popular web site set up in the world.
-There are also many, many ‘Themes’ that can be installed right into WordPress.
+So WordPress runs right on top of the hosted Azure web site – it’s a Content Management System (CMS), a blog and / or a standard web site.
+It is the most popular web site foundation in the world.
+There are also many, many ‘Themes’ that can be installed right into or on top of WordPress.